albyalex96/erdb/README.md

 2. Add a "Setup" button that opens a modal containing the full configuration UI (keep the main page clean).
 3. The settings UI MUST be per-type (poster/backdrop/logo).
 Do NOT use global settings for ratings, lang, style, imageText, or layouts.
    When a user selects a type, show ONLY that type's settings.
+4. Image Text MUST be configured separately for poster and backdrop.
-4. Global required fields:
+5. Global required fields:
    - ERDB API Base URL (Required)
    - TMDB API Key (Required): Users MUST provide their own v3 key.
    - MDBList API Key (Required): Users MUST provide their own key.
-5. Per-type settings (each type has its own values):
+6. Per-type settings (each type has its own values):
    - Ratings (Multi-select): All providers from the table above.
    - Language: MUST be a selectable list (dropdown) of TMDB ISO 639-1 codes, not a free text input.
    - Style: glass, square, plain.
-   - Image Text: original, clean, alternative.
+   - Image Text: original, clean, alternative (poster/backdrop only).
    - Layouts: posterRatingsLayout, backdropRatingsLayout (with all values from API Reference).
    - Poster Max Ratings Per Side: Number input (1-20) with Auto default (poster only).
-6. Live Preview (Crucial): The settings panel MUST include a live image preview that updates instantly as the user changes parameters.
+7. Live Preview (Crucial): The settings panel MUST include a live image preview that updates instantly as the user changes parameters.
-7. Dynamic URL Construction:
+8. Dynamic URL Construction:
   Structure: ${baseUrl}/${type}/${id}.jpg?tmdbKey=${tmdbKey}&mdblistKey=${mdblistKey}&ratings=${ratings}&lang=${lang}&ratingStyle=${style}&imageText=${imageText}&posterRatingsLayout=${layout}&posterRatingsMaxPerSide=${max}&backdropRatingsLayout=${bLayout}

 Goal: Generate the logic/code to manage these preferences and inject the generated URLs into the meta responses of the addon.